-I am a member of the Board of the Association of Private Practice Therapists.
+I am a member of the National Association of Social Workers and the Association of Private Practice Therapists.
 I live in Omaha with my husband and my Labrador, Lola.
 When I am not in my office, I enjoy writing, gardening, reading and spending time with my husband and two awesome adult children.

 “I am pleased to welcome Anne Barker back to our community of mental health practitioners.
 Anne and I worked together at Heartland Family Service some years ago.
 In our work with blended and divorcing families, I was impressed with her patience, insight and understanding.
 Skilled practitioners of family therapy are “rare birds” and we are fortunate to have one back with us.”

 Barbara Jessing, MS, LPC, LMFT

 Clinical Director at Project Harmony Child Protection Center

 “I feel very confident when I make a referral to Anne for couples therapy because I have received such good feedback from my clients who are working with her in this area.
 She has a vast knowledge of the dynamics of relationships and is committed to helping couples not just repair, but also enhance, their partnerships.
 Additionally, Anne has continued to seek out the most relevant and evidence-based training in this specialization, and so is now one of the few practitioners in the area to offer such a high level of expertise in working with couples.”

 Kendra McCallie, LIMHP, LCSW